 This post may contain affiliate links.
 Please read our disclosure policy.

 I’ve been so offended by so many tabboulehs over the years, that I must be the de facto tabbouleh police by now.
 I know you know what I’m talking about: those grain-heavy salads that offer a fleck of parsley here, a precious leaf of mint there.
-Is it laziness that has prompted the phenomenon?
 It is a lot of prep work to make authentic tabbouleh, with all of the herb washing and chopping.
 The misunderstood tabbouleh is almost as pervasive as the misunderstood, abused?, hummus.
 I can’t help but wonder how many hummus eaters take home their chilled tub from the grocery store and from then on consider hummus a cold food.
 No no.

 So you can imagine my lack of excitement when I was recently presented, at an event, with a plate of quinoa tabbouleh whose parsley and mint had to be mined for by my fork.
 I think I even said aloud to my sympathetic dining companions: here we go again.

 But what surprise when that salad, that tabbouleh “expression,” tasted of remarkably good lemony flavor.
 It nodded to my tabbouleh and then welcomed me into my first real enjoyment of a grain-heavy tabbouleh.
 The quinoa excited me for its protein-rich opportunity (I’m on a bender), and the texture was chewy and satisfying.
 Once I got past the tabbouleh moniker, it was, I had to admit, delicious.